JabRef/jabref/docs/decisions/0033-use-citation-key-for-grouping-chat-messages.md

 ## Context and Problem Statement

-Because we store chat messages not inside a BIB entry in BIB database, the chats file is represented as a map to BIB entry and a list of messages.
+Because we store chat messages not inside a BIB entry in `.bib` filecc, the chats file is represented as a map to BIB entry and a list of messages.
 We need to specify the key of this map.
 Turns out, it is not that easy.

 ## Decision Drivers